Links on SoundGuys may earn us a commission. Learn more.

 The pressure is on when any company releases a new flagship product, and the Sennheiser MOMENTUM True Wireless 3 has a lot of expectations to live up to, from sound quality to active noise cancelling (ANC).
 With an already strong lineup of wireless earbuds and headphones, Sennheiser adds a bunch of extras to bolster the MOMENTUM True Wireless 3.
 We tested the MOMENTUM True Wireless 3 for about a week, so here’s the rundown.

-Editor’s note: this Sennheiser MOMENTUM True Wireless 3 review was updated on July 11, 2022, to address how it compares to the Sony WF-1000XM4.
-We also updated the microphone poll results, and added a table showing the controls.
+Editor’s note: this Sennheiser MOMENTUM True Wireless 3 review was updated on November 2, 2022, to address an update that allows multipoint connectivity and 24-bit audio.

 What’s it like to use the Sennheiser MOMENTUM True Wireless 3?